Tips for tradespeople to prevent theft and protect your wellbeing

 Help is available

 NFU Mutual is a proud supporter of Samaritans, a charity which offers round the clock emotional support to anyone struggling to cope.
-Over the past four years, Samaritans has been one of the organisations to receive donations from the NFU Mutual Charitable Trust, receiving a total of £265,000.
+Since 2020, Samaritans has been one of the organisations to receive donations from the NFU Mutual Charitable Trust, receiving a total of £315,000.

 Jason Jaspal, Assistant Director of Business Development at Samaritans, says: “Samaritans offers a listening ear and a safe space to share how you’re feeling 24 hours a day, 365 days a year.
 It’s vital that tradespeople reach out for support when they are finding life tough, rather than letting things build up and potentially reaching a crisis point.
 It doesn’t matter what they’re finding challenging, Samaritans is here so they don’t have to face things alone.